ARCLabUNO/arclabwebsite/content/home/image.md

 ---
 widget: slider  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
-weight: 10  # Order that this section will appear.
+active: true  # This section is active and will be displayed.
-active: true

 # Order that this section appears on the page.
 weight: 40

-# ...
-Put Your Section Options Here (section position etc.) ...

-# Slide interval.
+# Slide interval in milliseconds (5000 = 5 seconds)
-# Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).
 interval: 5000

 # Minimum slide height.
+Specify just the height in px or %.
-# Specify a height to ensure a consistent height for each slide.
+height: '500px'  # Adjust to desired height
-height: '500px; background-position:center; background-repeat: no-repeat; background-size: contain'

 item:
   - title: ""
     align: center
     overlay_color: '#000000'
     overlay_img: coders.jpg
+    # Ensure the overlay image path is correct and exists in the static folder.
   - title: ""
     align: center
     overlay_color: '#000000'
     overlay_img: contact.jpg
+    # Ensure the overlay image path is correct and exists in the static folder.
   - title: ""
     align: center
     overlay_color: '#000000'
     overlay_img: jenn_asc2024.jpg
+    # Ensure the overlay image path is correct and exists in the static folder.

 ---